Time Off | BizRun

 There was a time where unlimited PTO was only for the extremely small company or extremely lucky employee.
 But it’s becoming increasingly common for companies of all sizes to offer employees unlimited time off rather than traditional earned or accrual-based time off.

 While you might worry that employees would take advantage of such a policy, many companies, especially startups, have reaped surprising benefits from removing limitations on time off.

 But is it right for your company?
 Like most things, it depends.
-Here, you’ll get the pros and cons of unlimited PTO to make your own decision.
+Here, we will dive into unlimited PTO pros and cons to help make your own decision easier.

 Unlimited PTO: Make Employees Happy and Reduce Costs

 The concept of unlimited time off is this: you can take off as much time as you need for vacation, illness, bereavement, you name it, as long as you get your work done.
 While you might expect the office to be completely empty as a result, most companies have seen employees take about the same amount of time off that they would with the accrued system.
 In some cases, employees take less time off due to the flexibility and work-life balance unlimited paid time off offers.

 And the pros don’t end there.
 For starters, there’s less red tape and time spent managing accrued time off.
 HR managers are no longer juggling data on who’s accrued how much time, and then updating that total when an employee takes half a day off.
 And they no longer have to pay out accrued but unused PTO when an employee leaves the company.
 That alone is a huge cost savings.

 Unlimited time off also has major sex appeal when it comes to attracting top talent in the recruitment process.
 It ranks right up there with a casual work environment, flexible work schedules and a foosball table in the break room.
 More common in tech startups than a traditional business, this new wave of HR practices can make your company culture more competitive and can be used as a valuable recruitment tool.